MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/import-tool.md

    ![Microsoft Cloud Service option](media/cloud-service-option.PNG "Microsoft Cloud Service Option")

-6. Under **Optimization settings**, choose the type of device you're optimizing for (HoloLens or Mixed Reality headsets) and the number of models that you'll use in a single scene.
+6. Under **Optimization settings**, choose the HoloLens device and the number of models that you'll use in a single scene.
 These settings will apply to all models you selected in step 3.

    ![Optimization settings](media/optimization-settings.PNG "Optimization settings")